 As a result they became attached to the church, and in the church bulletin for September 1917 the following appeared:

-It did not take long before the troop had expanded to 25 Scouts and 10 Cubs.
-It is not totally clear as to whom the leader was at this time but there is a record that shows that during the war both sections were being run by Miss Ethel Taylor, who later became a Missionary in China.
+It did not take long before the Troop had expanded to 25 Scouts and 10 Cubs.
+It is not totally clear as to whom the leader was at this time but there is a record that shows that during the war a young lady from the church, Miss Ethel Taylor, looked after the Scouts.
+The note also implies that she was also responsible for starting the Cub Pack at the Group, although there are no District records to confirm this.
+Ethel later trained as a nurse and became a Missionary in China.

 The Group number is in fact quite interesting in that it is thought that the Groups were numbered in sequence and by 1914 they were already in double figures.
 Maybe there had been a very early 4th Finchley that did not survive the early years and the number was available for use again.